tzebrowski/ObdMetrics/README.md

 * Reading Vehicle Metadata, e.g: VIN
 * Reading Diagnostic Trouble Code (DTC)

-#### Supported Adapters:
+#### Supported adapters:
-* Elm327 adapters
+* Elm327 based adapters
-* STNxx adapters
+* STNxxxx based adapters

 #### Example usage of the framework:

 * [ObdGraphs](https://github.com/tzebrowski/ObdGraphs "ObdGraphs")
 * [OBD Metrics Demo](https://github.com/tzebrowski/ObdMetricsDemo "ObdMetricsDemo")

 ## What makes this framework unique ?

+#### STN command set
+The framework is able to utilize ST command set available in the STNxxx device family.
+More here: https://www.scantool.net/

+#### ELM327 command set
+The framework is fully compatible with the ELM327 AT command set

 #### Multiple sources of OBD2 PIDs/Sensors definitions

 The framework uses external JSON resource files which defines series of supported PIDs.
-OBD2 PIDs/Sensors are divided into distinct groups.
+OBD2 PIDs/Sensors are divided into distinct groups, following categories are available:

-There are specified following OBD2 PIDs/Sensors categories:
 - `capabilities` - Supported PIDs category
 - `dtc` - Diagnostic trouble code category
 - `metadata` - Metadata PIDs category.
 PIDs which are read just once during session with the Adapter
 - `livedata` - Livedata PIDs category.
 PIDs which are read frequently during session with the Adapter

-Configuration might looks like the below example.
+Configuration might looks like the one below example.

 ```json
 {